 Expertise: Public diplomacy, military history, national security policy, nuclear security, international conflict

-In 2009, Matthew interned in the Office of Press Relations at the U.S. Department of State as a Press Officer, assisting with the daily State Department press briefings as well as answering media inquiries on official U.S. foreign policy.
+In the summer of 2009, Wallin served in the Office of Press Relations at the U.S. Department of State during an internship as a Press Officer, assisting with the daily State Department press briefings as well as answering media inquiries on official U.S. foreign policy.
 Afterwards, he joined the USC Center on Public Diplomacy, where he shaped “Science Diplomacy and the Prevention of Conflict,” an internationally-attended day-long conference on the premise of science diplomacy.

-Matthew is also a professional photographer, specializing in aviation, automotive and portraiture.
-Additionally, he is a “living historian,” educating the public about veterans, U.S. military history, and participating in various public events as a WWII reenactor representing the 82nd Airborne Division.
+In his spare time, Matthew is a professional photographer, specializing in aviation, automotive and portraiture.
+Additionally, he is a “living historian,” educating the public about veterans, U.S. military history, and participating in various public events as a WWII reenactor.